GreenDragonTavern1765/React-Calculator/README.md

 On the client side, this is what the project looks like so far, it has the aesthetic look of a finished up, all that is left now is to add the functionality to the calculator to let the buttons do something now
 ![img_1.png](img_1.png)

+### Development Part 3 (App Functionality)
+This section will cover the manipulation of the JavaScript code in App.js to add levels of functionality to the app, making the buttons for the digits and operators actually do something.
+1. Created multiple arrays for calculating and storing the results, as well as holding the char value for each operator
+2. Wrote an arrow function called updateCalc which will update the calculations from before
+3. For each button, added the updateCalc() function with the attribute of OnClick() which will added it when that button is clicked
+4. If statement added to updateCalc() function, if an operator is clicked before values are put in, nothing happens
+   1. If the last value that was input was an operator, then operators cannot be clicked again, preventing two operators from being in the same expression (++++, ----, +*/-)
+5. Added calculate function to calculate the expression typed in by user
+6. Added deleteLast function to delete the last value input by the user